 Why this site exists

 Most of what's online about living in Portugal is either out of date, behind a consultant's paywall, or written to sell you a service.
-I wanted the opposite: free tools, no login, and the actual numbers — with a link to where each one comes from so you can check me.
+I wanted the opposite: free tools, no login, and the actual numbers, each with a link to where it comes from so you can check me.

 How I check things